 - Do you have several departments gathering the same or similar data?

 - Is your executive leadership aware of risk areas and prepared to allocate resources to mitigate them?

 These are just a few areas that need attention.
 A functional governance, risk and compliance strategy requires thoughtful planning, a collaboration between teams, and proper funding for technical and human resources.

 Trying to figure out how to manage a universal GRC strategy?
 It’s not simple, nor is it a short-term endeavor.
 A true strategy should be as foundational to healthcare operations as safe patient care.
 Thankfully, there are resources that can help:

 We recommend using a risk registry to manage risk across silos in your organization.
 A complete registry will provide transparency to risk areas throughout the entire enterprise, which will help guide a more efficient governance strategy that will work for the whole organization.

 Spreadsheets, binders, notepads, handwritten audits.
 While these tools may have worked in the past, they are obsolete in today’s digital care environment.
 If your organization uses more than one security framework, how do you keep track of it all?
 How do you manage potentially hundreds of third-party vendor audits?
 You need comprehensive governance, risk and compliance software that offers a variety of features, including audits, incident management, notifications, tasks and action plans, and vendor management.

 Your governance model may require the voice of an outside, objective third party who can look beyond the norms in your organization and offer suggestions for improvement.
-Or, you may just need an extra set of expert hands to help with the everyday assessments, audits, workforce training, security walkthroughs and the like.
+Or, you may just need an extra set of expert hands to help with the everyday assessments, audits, workforce training, security walkthroughs, and the like.
 Regardless of the need, know that you do not have to go it alone.
-Look to a GRC consulting team who can be your partner in delivering a long-term universal strategy.
+Look to a GRC consulting team that can be your partner in delivering a long-term universal strategy.